Vision

 On the DrPaper platform, a publisher:

-1. Uses contextual matching of articles and journals – the platform supports thematic matching of articles to journals before the review stage, reducing the number of mismatched submissions.
+- Uses contextual matching of articles and journals – the platform supports thematic matching of articles to journals before the review stage, reducing the number of mismatched submissions and lowering the rejection rate.

 Thanks to the DrPaper platform, publishers save time and resources, maintain the highest standards of review quality, streamline internal processes, shorten publication times, and increase global market recognition.